AoGao-Kedoka/XRLib_Renderer/README.md

 cmake --build .
 ```

-### Without dependencies installed (longer build time and inconsistent)
+### Without dependencies installed
+- longer build time and inconsistent, might need to perform cmake twice
-Validataion layer with this approach is not fully working.
+- Validataion layer with this approach is not fully working.
 Please install the Vulkan-SDK if validation layer needed.

 ```
 mkdir build